Interactive exhibition, held at London’s Science Museum, which brought the internet to life through a series of web-connected physical installations

-This first-of-its-kind exhibition was connected live from London’s Science Museum and open to the world online at chromeweblab.com, with online visitors experiencing the exhibition through 24-hour web cams installed at the museum.
+This first-of-its-kind exhibition saw the magic of the internet brought to life through five Google Chrome experiments.
+It was held at London’s Science Museum and opened simultaneously to the world online at chromeweblab.com, with online visitors experiencing the exhibition through 24-hour web cams installed at the museum.